 We do not have any concrete figures on the form in which the KIDs are currently provided.
-However, as the PRIIPs Regulation provides for priority to be given to paper-based provision, we assume that in many cases the KID is provided in paper form (this applies in particular to face-to-face business).
+However, as the PRIIPs Regulation provides for priority to be given to paper-based provision, we assume that in many cases the KID will be provided in paper form (this applies in particular to face-to-face business; this is generally not the case for non-advisory business such as online brokerage or telephone business).
+With regard to necessity to align the provision of the PRIIPs KID with the documents subject to MiFID II in accordance with the MiFID quick fix, please see our response in Q 15.